mielikai/Imperium-Romanum/README.md

 - 58: Ask user to "PRESS RETURN"
 - 59-61: Clear the first five lines on the screen
 - 62-63: Build a market
 - 64-66: Build a castle.
-It can be located on any Roman land that has Roman land both to the south and to the west side
+It can be located on any Roman land that has Roman land both to the south and to the east side
 - 67-70: Build a granary
 - 71-74: Build a wall
 - 75-76: Build a bridge